Mean field study of 2D quasiparticle condensate formation in presence of strong decay: Deriving dynamical equations

 We may integrate out reservoir degrees of freedom in order to obtain an effective action for the condensate mode only (with $\psi$ being the corresponding field), which has the following structure:

-Here we introduced a self-energy term $\Sigma$ to describe interaction with reservoir, extracting the time-local contribution $\Sigma^{\delta}(\tau, \tau')=\Sigma^{\delta}\delta(\tau, \tau')$ explicitly, We use the lowest order diagrammatic expressions for these terms as presented on Fig. \ref{fig:muSET}.
+Here we introduced a self-energy term $\Sigma$ to describe interaction with reservoir, extracting the time-local contribution $\Sigma^{\delta}(\tau, \tau')=\Sigma^{\delta}\delta(\tau, \tau')$ explicitly.
+We use the lowest order diagrammatic expressions for these terms, as presented in the Fig. \ref{fig:muSET}.